 Novel writing plan

 Writing a novel can take years to complete, which is why it’s a good idea to have somewhere to note it all down.
-Using a similar template to the user manual guide, you can structure your novel chapter by chapter and keep track of all the character, plot, and theme details in one platform.
+Using a similar template to the user manual guide, you can structure your novel chapter by chapter and keep track of all the characters, plot, and theme details in one platform.

 Click here to use our Thesis/Dissertation Planning template.